lucianodato/noise-repellent/README.md

 -----
 * Amount of reduction: Determines how much the noise floor will be reduced.
 * Thresholds offset: Scales the noise profile learned.
 Greater values will reduce more noise at the expense of removing low level detail of the signal.
 Lower values will preserve the signal better but noise might appear.
 * Release: Timing of the reduction applied.
-Larger values will reduce artifacts but might blur nearby transients.
+Larger values will reduce artifacts but might blur nearby transients (only for spectral gating).
-* PF threshold: Threshold for the low SNR level detector of the postfilter.
-The idea behind the postfilter is to blur artifacts when only noise is present.
-Lower thresholds will not apply the postfilter.
-Higher thresholds will start to discriminate between low and high SNR moments of the track (that is between signal present and noise present chunks) and apply more filter smoothing to the lower ones.
+* Masking: This enables a psico-acoustic model that gets the masking thresholds of an estimated clean signal and adaptively scales the noise spectrum in order to avoid distortion or musical noise.
+Higher values will reduce more musical noise but can distort lower details of the signal.
+Lower values will preserve the signal more but musical noise might be heard.
+* Artifact control: This interpolates between spectral subtraction and spectral gating supression rules.
+0 indicates spectral subtraction 1 spectral gating.
+The main difference is that when using spectral subtraction the noise can be further reduced around signal harmonics but some musical noise can appear if masking is too low and with spectral gating much less musical noise will appear if the release is correctly configured but it might distort transients.
 * Whitening: Modifies the residual noise to be more like white noise.
 This takes into account that our ears do well discriminating sounds in white noise versus colored noise.
 Higher values will brighten the residual noise and will mask high frequency artifacts.
 * Learn noise profile: To manually learn the noise profile.
 * Adaptive noise learn: To change the noise profile dynamically in time.
 This enables the automatic estimation of noise thresholds.